Homicide: Murder and Manslaughter

 - For guidance on Shaken Baby Syndrome (SBS) and Sudden Infant Death Syndrome (SIDS), see Non Accidental Head Injury Cases (NAHI, formerly referred to as Shaken Baby Syndrome [SBS]) - Prosecution Approach.

-- Unduly Lenient Sentence guidance is available with Instructions and Template for Prosecuting Advocates.
+- Unduly Lenient Sentence guidance is available.
 The Sentencing Council has relevant guidelines, being: Corporate Manslaughter, Gross Negligence Manslaughter, Manslaughter by reason of diminished responsibility, Manslaughter by reason of loss of control and Unlawful Act Manslaughter.
 Other guidelines can be of relevance depending on the counts on the indictment such as those for attempted murder, breach of food safety etc.

 The public interest in prosecuting homicide cases is high as the harm caused will inevitably be of the utmost seriousness.
 Other homicide chapters above set out specific public interest factors.
 Subject to sufficiency of evidence, a prosecution is almost certainly required, even in cases such as 'mercy killing' of a sick relative.